 As stipulated in the Operating Agreement, the Benchmark Passenger Service Charge (PSC) rate is revised every 5 years based on the agreed calculation.
 The 3rd Tariff Cycle revision became effective on 12 February 2019.
-MARCS PSC of RM51,692,000 (2019: RM74,208,000) was recognised during the year for the difference between actual PSC and Benchmark PSC rate.
+In the current financial year, there is no MARCS PSC as the Group does not meet the criteria stipulated in the Operating Agreement (2020: RM51,692,000).